 You Can Do It!

 Chronic pain can be horribly debilitating, but it doesn’t mean that you can’t find relief.
 Don’t try to do these things all at once.
 Try one and if it works, integrate it into your lifestyle.
 Then try the next one.
 As you find deeper wellness, your sense of pain will start to fade into the background of your awareness.
 You can have an enjoyable, pain-free life once again!
+To learn more, see here about how IAWP coaches create a healthy lifestyle for themselves and others.

 The information contained in or made available through our sites (including but not limited to information contained in blogs, articles, pages, videos, comments, on coaching calls, events, seminars or in emails) cannot replace or substitute for the services of trained professionals in any field, including, but not limited to, financial, psychological, medical, health or legal matters.
 Information on our site or provided by our coaches is not intended to diagnose or treat disease/illness and we do not prescribe medication.
 Visitors to this site as well as clients of IAWP Wellness Coaches should not construe this information as personal health or medical advice and should always consult your doctor or medical professional regarding your specific health concerns.
 Read more on our Terms here.